marzukia/blog/content/posts/buyers-guide-to-melbourne/index.md

 #### Notes

-- The weights reflect my priorities—they might differ from yours.
+- The weights reflect my priorities-they might differ from yours.
 - The lower the cumulative score, the better.
 - All raw data and scripts are available in the appendix.